maileeeeeeeeee/WHSTechNotes/journal.md

 | Franklin |  Second    |    91A  |
 | Hardeep  |   Third    |   61F   |
 | Marla    |   First    |   35B   |

+# October 27,2025
+ Technology can be helpful because it can give us a prediction and an idea of what to expect from the natural disaster.
+By giving us an idea what can happen we can plan and prepare ahead to stay safe.
+For example when Scientist gave out for the Hurricane Milton Recently it gave people time to move out.
+Technology can also help us see where the hurricane is located and where it is going and predicts whereit could go next.
+Technology can also show the danger of the natural disaster by the color coding,example they use red for danger and green for safer.